wermipls/sm64-emuguide/getting_emu.md

 To speed up the configuration process, there's a prebuilt package available with the emulator and the best plugins.
 Extract the archive into any location you want, then follow the next sections in the guide.

+!!!
+If you get errors while loading any of the plugins, you will have to install the appropriate Visual C++ runtimes.
+For convenience, an all-in-one package can be found here: https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/
+!!!

 ## Download

 [!file Mirror 1 (Dropbox)](https://www.dropbox.com/s/ku6eyhkubot000r/Project64%201.6%20%28wermi%27s%20build%20v2%29.zip?dl=1)